Leopunkz/Minecraft-Bedrock-Edition-Server-Updater-Installer/README.md

 for now is a very very simple script just for semplifyng things a little bit but maybe in a future update i could try to get the href link updated automatically but for now hope it helps!!

+OTHER FEATURE OF THE UPDATER:
+For now just one it keeps the version you had before the update every time and collect them in a folder that's in the hope that if one day someone want's to use old device to play in the server than it's possible to downgrade it at least i hope so it's a try if you don't want this feature you can edit the file this way: